 - Avoiding distraction.
 It is easy to become over-distracted by pets in the office and hinder productivity instead of promoting it.

 - Allergies to pets.
 The Asthma and Allergy Foundation of America found that 15%-30% of the total population has some kind of pet allergy.
 Employers need to be sensitive to employees who have these allergies and the effects they may have on the workplace experience.

 Build a Dynamic Corporate Culture

 Creating a pet-friendly environment does more than bring happiness to an office, it can become a key component of the corporate culture.
 This can ultimately help retain top talent, help attract talent from elsewhere and keep morale high.

 Understanding human behavior is more than the basis of psychology.
 It is an essential component of every business and organization.
 It helps make sense of how and why workers act in specific ways in specific office environments.
-The USC online Master of Science in Applied Psychology Program prepares professionals to excel in the fields of consumer and organizational psychology.
+The USC online online Applied Psychology Masters prepares professionals to excel in the fields of consumer and organizational psychology.